NCBI-Codeathons/amr-2024-team-prasad-feldgarden/README.md

 ## Results

+A test set derived from AST consisting of 928 isolates was analyzed by DGW.
+The AST dataset included:
+  - 359 *Pseudomonas aeruginosa* isolates
+    - 292 with resistant phenotype
+    - 67 with sensitive phenotype
+  - 569 *Klebsiella pneumoniae* isolates
+    - 297 with resistant phenotype
+    - 272 with sensitive phenotype

+Of the 589 resistant isolates DGW was able to identify 493 mutations, of which 130 are present in MicroBIGG-E.

+DWG was able to identify 363 new mutations in resistant isolates.

+A more comprehensive analysis of the results can be found in [`results/Analisys-of-DGW-results.html`](https://github.com/NCBI-Codeathons/amr-2024-team-prasad-feldgarden/blob/main/results/Analysis-of-DGW-results.html)

 ## Future Work

+With the promising results from the DGW tool produced during the codeathon, future work should focus on expanding the reference database of genes reported in the to lead to AMR after a loss-of-function mutation.

+### Reach project

 A second, more challenging goal (the 'reach project') will be to identify IS element insertions that affect AMR phenotypes, using ISAba3 and OXA-58 family carbapenemases in Acinetobacter baumannii as a test system.